redFrik/udk17-Digital_Harmony/udk170518/README.md

 osc
 --

-to set up unity to listen to incoming osc messages do the following...
+to set up unity to listen to incoming osc messages do the following (as we did so many times)...

 * create a new 3d unity project
 * select 'GameObject / 3D Object / Cube' to add a simple cube